kontacky01/natashauportfolio/README.md

 ![](/assets/proj2.png)

 ### Software Licenses Manager, Concordia University
 - Designed a website to facilitate software license sales from providers to clients, focusing on the generation, secure storage, and validation of software serial numbers.
-This project allowed me to expand my skills in both back-end and front-end web programming.
+This project allowed me to expand my skills in both back-end and front-end web programming using HTML/CSS, NOde.js, and MySQL.
 ![](/assets/proj3.png)

 ### Risk Warzone Game Programming, Concordia University